 Soul of The City follows a storyteller who has no more stories to tell.
 Her husband is sick, her boy has moved away, and no one is listening to her stories.
 Pursued by demons and haunted by ghosts, the storyteller embarks on a journey to find the soul of San Francisco.
 This multimedia music drama is a ritual performance.
 Rooted in traditional Japanese theater and music and infused with contemporary spoken word and Asian American Jazz, the Soul of The City reveals the divine in us all.

-The audience will arrive dressed in their personal regalia and will gather in the garden to put prayers, photographs or talisman on the Soul of The City sacred tree.
-A Shinto priest will bless us with a purification ceremony and willing participants will be given temple bells to call the ancestors.
-We will then go inside the theater.
+The audience is invited to dress in celebratory attire and will gather in the garden to put prayers, photographs, or talisman on the Soul of The City sacred tree.
+A Buddhist priest will bless us with a purification ceremony and willing participants will be given temple bells to call the ancestors.
+We will then go inside the theatre.
 The audience will witness a ritual performance of jazz, storytelling, and poetry that is accompanied by photographs and images of Brenda’s family in San Francisco since the 1800’s.
 At the conclusion of the performance we will return to the garden for refreshments, renewed, recharged and inspired to carry on.

 Receiving the Hewlett 50 Playwright Commission is the greatest honor of my life, and a responsibility to truth tell that I do not take lightly.
 I received this award prior to the pandemic and was going to create a very different work, but life intervened.
 My husband and I were stalked for miles in Golden Gate Park by a man calling us the “Virus!”
 Four of our friends were beaten up, one so badly he almost died.
 People were calling Mark and I from all over the country asking us here in San Francisco, the birthplace of Asia America, for guidance as assaults spiked nationally.
 The violence continued to spread, encompassing the vulnerable in all communities, not just Asians.
 Covid continued and performing artists spent years without work.
 I got so stressed out that I ended up in the hospital.
 That is where this work, Soul of The City, really began.